chrisguida/cln-plugin-tutorial/.tutorial-rust/04-rpc-methods.md

 l1-cli testmethod
 ```

-Now, lets use the `serde_json::value` parameter which allows us to pass arguments.
+Now, let's use the `serde_json::Value` parameter which allows us to pass arguments.
 Create a new method `testmethod_argument` and register it in your main() function.
 Change `_v` to `v` as it is no longer an unused parameter.